RockLikeAmadeus/swe-toolbox/game-dev-reference/godot/README.md

 1. They always have one root node, like the "Player" in our example.
 2. You can save them to your local drive and load them later.
 3. You can create as many instances of a scene as you'd like.
 You could have five or ten characters in your game, created from your Character scene."

+### Inherited Scenes

+Scene >> New inherited scene.

+Yellow nodes in the tree are inherited from the base and can't be removed.
+Close the base Scene tab if you have it open so you don't accidentally modify it when you mean to modify the inherited scene.

 ## Nodes